KScott6/GRAIN_Pipeline/genome_integration/README_user.md

 ---

-## Other Important Notes
+## Other Notes

+* You cannot specifiy custom MycoTools ome names when starting a database or adding genomes.

-MycoTools automatically edits out whitespaces/special characters/etc in the strain names.
+* MycoTools automatically edits out whitespaces/special characters/etc in the strain names.
 Maybe the complex species names as well?

-I was having problems because I had changed my JGI login info.
+* I was having problems because I had changed my JGI login info.
 I couldn't change the actual contents of my passwords manager with mtdb manage, so I deleted the .mycotools folder in my home folder.
 This allowed me to re-run the "mtdb manage -p" command and re-set my NCBI and JGI info, as well as make a new mycotools password.

-Try as I might, I cannot get any steps that require the MycoTools password to work as a submitted slurm job.
+* Try as I might, I cannot get any steps that require the MycoTools password to work as a submitted slurm job.
 This isn't usually a problem, unless I'm trying to add large numbers of new assemblies/annotations into the databse.
 I eneded up splitting my large genome submission run into smaller chunks, then running those chunks one by one on the login node.